ncoudray/DeepPATH/LungCancer/README.md

 python  00_preprocessing/build_TF_test.py --directory='jpeg_tile_directory'  --output_directory='output_dir' --num_threads=1 --one_FT_per_Tile=False

 ```
-IF "one_FT_per_Tile" is True, there will be 1 TFRecord file per Tile created.
+If "one_FT_per_Tile" is True, there will be 1 TFRecord file per Tile created.
 Otherwise, it will created 1 TFRecord file per Slide.

+An optional parameter ```--ImageSet_basename='test'``` can be used to run it on 'test' (default), 'valid' or 'train' dataset

 Note: This code was adapted from https://github.com/awslabs/deeplearning-benchmark/blob/master/tensorflow/inception/inception/data/build_image_data.py